 - Students have access to NASBA Ethical Leadership Certification.
 The program, provided online by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell

 - The Center will make available NASBA Center for the Public Trust, ethical leadership certification for professionals.
 Provided online the material was supported with input from O.C. and Linda Ferrell.

-- The Center Director will work with faculty to determine their needs for ethics resources and support ethics and social responsibility research.
+- The Center Director works with faculty to determine their needs for ethics resources and support ethics and social responsibility research.

 - The Center is available to faculty and doctoral students to provide assistance on publishing integrity issues.